+Recommendation 1.1

-Recommendation 1.1 For future thematic networks, make sure to include expert partners on innovation and on stakeholder engagement (in addition to the scientific, technical, communication, project management experts).
-For who Relevant stage Project coordinator Conceptualisation
+For future thematic networks, make sure to include expert partners on innovation and on stakeholder engagement (in addition to the scientific, technical, communication, project management experts).

-Recommendation 1.2

-Include a Community of Practice (or similar) in the design of future thematic networks, and position is

-as vehicle to support the multi-actor approach (both intra-project as well as with stakeholders).

 For who Relevant stage

 Project coordinator Conceptualisation

+Include a Community of Practice (or similar) in the design of future thematic networks, and position it as vehicle to support the multi-actor approach (both intra-project as well as with stakeholders).
+For who Relevant stage Project coordinator Conceptualisation